vledermaus/phpunit-commit-reminder/README.md

 This is useful if you are using a TDD approach, after fixing a failing test, you can be reminded to commit your changes.

-The script can also commit and push your changes for you with a prompt.
+The extension can also commit and push your changes for you with a prompt.

 ## Installation